A social context-aware graph-based multimodal attentive learning framework for disaster content classification during emergencies: a benchmark dataset and method: Methodology

 The Adam optimizer calculates gradients for loss-based weight updates and model training.
 In practice, the class with the highest probability in the predicted distribution is selected as the model's classification decision.
 This approach enables the model to effectively categorize data into one of the available classes.

 In summary, CrisisSpot is delineated into four integral components for the identification of crisis-related information.
 The primary Feature Extraction and Interaction Module orchestrates the interaction between text and visual modalities, extracted from text and image encoder, respectively, utilizing an IDEA attention mechanism.
 This mechanism adeptly captures both harmonious and contrary patterns, forwarding the extracted features to the subsequent Multimodal Fusion Module.
 The second component is dedicated to Multimodal Graph Learning, where features extracted from a multimodal encoder undergo enrichment of node features via a GraphSAGE layer.
 The resultant fused vector is channeled into the Multimodal Fusion Module.
 The third module is centered on Social Context Feature Extraction, encompassing diverse attributes such as crisis-related posts and user interaction history.
 This module includes metrics such as User Informative Score (UIS), Crisis Informative Score (CIS), and User Engagement.
 UIS evaluates user credibility, CIS quantifies crisis-related vocabulary presence, and User Engagement metrics capture pertinent text and user-centric information.
 The amalgamated features from this module are concatenated and fed into the Multimodal Fusion Module.
 The final module, Multimodal Fusion, processes the fused attended vector from the Feature Extraction Module and is passed through a dedicated Deep Neural Network, while a separate neural network handles the social holistic vector from the Social Context Feature Extraction Module.
 Outputs from these networks, in addition to graph-attended information, are further integrated through a Joint Fusion Learning Network, ultimately culminating in the prediction layer.
 This intricate architectural framework maximizes the synergistic utilization of textual, visual, and Social Context Features, augmenting the model's prowess in discerning crisis-related information.
-CrisisSpot has a parameter size of 209.6M, and for processing each sample, it achieves a real-time inference speed of 4.25 microseconds.